 - City hams are the easiest to find at any local grocery store and the prep is easy, too.
-These are usually cured by brining and sold fully cooked.
+These are usually cured by brining and are sold fully cooked.

-- Country hams (dry cured, uncooked) are harder to find.
+- Country hams (dry-cured and uncooked) are harder to find.
 Country hams are cured with a dry rub, hung to dry and sold uncooked.
 They may or may not be smoked and can be very salty.
 Understandably, they can also be rather dry.
 They are either served in very thin slices or soaked for 24 hours before cooking.
 The chewy, intensely flavored meat is an acquired taste, but country hams—including Virginia ham—have a passionate following.